-Ryan is a student at Drexel University, studying Mechanical Engineering with a minor in Engineering Leadership.
+Ryan is a student at Drexel University studying Mechanical Engineering with concentrations in Aerospace and Energy, and Systems Engineering.

 Up until recently, my definition of a profession was the same as the definition of an occupation.
 To me, they were interchangeable words.
 A profession was something that a person would do to make a living.
 Now, I realize that this definition was incomplete, barely scratching the surface of what makes up a profession.
 While “professions” are more varied than some concepts and/or ideas make it seem, there is more to them than initially meets the eye.